The Ministry of John the Baptist, 1-12

 ‘No place of privilege counts in the face of the demands of an all-holy and all-powerful God.’
 (Morris) What other privileges might people be tempted to rely on?

-The ax is already – Time is running out; judgment is near.
+Even now the ax is laid at the root of the trees – Time is running out; judgment is near.

 ‘Does John seem too stern?
 Jesus spoke with similar sternness; no gospel is needed if there is no judgment.’
 (Filson)